genzyio/genzy/docs/docs/categories/06-Services/service-class-params-config.md

 </Tabs>

 :::important
-Configuration must be used both on the client and the server side, since it is used for telling `N1mbly` how and where to send the requests, or register the API routes.
+Configuration must be used both on the client and the server side, since it is used for telling `Genzy` how and where to send the requests, or register the API routes.
 :::